Professional practice

 Channel Rescue, Freedom from Torture and Ors v Secretary of State for the Home Department [2022] EWHC 517 (Admin): acted as junior counsel (led by David Blundell KC) in judicial review proceedings challenging the Secretary of State’s “pushback” policy in respect of migrant vessels crossing the English Channel.
 The challenge rested largely on the Human Rights Act and the United Kingdom’s international obligations under the law of the sea.

-Republic of Azerbaijan v Republic of Armenia: acting as junior counsel (led by Malcolm Shaw KC) for the Republic of Azerbaijan in inter-State proceedings before the Grand Chamber of the European Court of Human Rights concerning the occupation of and armed conflict concerning the Nagorno-Karabakh region and surrounding territories over three decades.
-The proceedings also concern Armenia’s failure to provide maps to facilitate landmine clearance in the liberated territories.
+Republic of Azerbaijan v Republic of Armenia; Republic of Armenia v Republic of Azerbaijan: acting as junior counsel (led by Malcolm Shaw KC and with Jessica Wells, Peter Webster and Freddie Popplewell) for the Republic of Azerbaijan in multiple inter-State proceedings before the Grand Chamber of the European Court of Human Rights concerning the occupation of and armed conflict in the Nagorno-Karabakh region and surrounding territories over three decades.
+The proceedings also concern the treatment of prisoners of war and civilian captives, as well as Armenia’s failure to provide maps to facilitate landmine clearance in the liberated territories.

 - Arbitration & related court applications